Programming in Python

 method, and stores a Python dictionary representing a YottaDB tree or subtree in the database.

-must have been previously generated by a call to Key.load_tree()
+must have been previously generated by a call to Node.load_tree()

 or otherwise maintain the same format.
-Any such dictionary may, however, be modified after its creation and subsequently passed to Key.save_tree()
+Any such dictionary may, however, be modified after its creation and subsequently passed to Node.save_tree()

 .